-Rather, I am going to make the potentially foolish assumption that you went out with a real live human girl and therefore need to refer to her as a human by using either who or whom.
+Rather, I am going to make the potentially foolish assumption that you went out with a real live human girl, and you, therefore, need to refer to her as a human, by using either who or whom.

 What to do?
 “It’s so confusing this whole who/whom conundrum,” I hear you whine.
 Ok, here’s the official skinny: who is a subject, whom is an object.